 The Ropes is the eponymously titled album from Hugh Christopher Brown, Jason Mercer, and Pete Bowers, grounded in the trio’s love of folk and soul artists of the early 70’s.

-Stream/Download from iTunes, Apple Music, Google Play, or Spotify at the links below.
+Stream/Download from Bandcamp, Apple Music, or Spotify at the links below.

 The Ropes is the eponymously titled album from Hugh Christopher Brown, Jason Mercer and Pete Bowers.

 The band was born this past year on Wolfe Island where the three neighbours have become an in-house house rhythm section for Wolfe Island Records, recording tracks for the constant flow of artists through Brown’s island studio, The Post Office.

 Brown had written a collection of songs on the Steinway B at the island hotel, where he, Mercer and Bowers would gather after closing time for frequent jams following recording sessions.
 Eventually, the trio moved recording equipment into the hotel to capture what was happening, and the album was begun.

 Following the initial after hours hotel sessions, Brown took the music to New York, working arrangements with Tony Scherr, Michael Blake, Teddy Kumpel, and lifelong music partner, Kate Fenner.